Tomato Soup (1 Serving (244g)) and White Rice (1 Cup, Cooked)

 Add Protein

-Include a source of protein with your meal, such as grilled chicken or tofu, to slow down the absorption of carbohydrates.
+Include a source of lean protein, such as grilled chicken or tofu, with your meal.
+Protein can help slow the absorption of carbohydrates.

 Incorporate Healthy Fats